CLab-HKUST-GZ/micro58-axcore-ae/Software/AxCore/README.md

 | llama2-70b | 82.11 | 83.79 | 82.59 | 78.61 | 81.78 |

 Results of zero-shot evaluation can be reproduced with slight random error.

+### Tender baseline

+For Tender baseline, you can run the following the REAMME.md in `./Tender`. to reproduce the results in Table 2.